-VISIT FLORIDA's 2020 - 2021 marketing approach will include focusing on specific domestic audiences: winter sun seekers, families, experience and adventure seekers and those interested in an impulse getaway.
-Their international campaigns will focus on the top four international markets: Canada, United Kingdom, Brazil and Mexico.
+VISIT FLORIDA's 2024 - 2025 marketing approach will always focus on both international and domestic visitors, with a special emphasis on specific audiences: winter travelers, families, those interested in outdoor and nature experiences, those interested in arts and culture and impulse travelers.
+Their international campaigns will focus on the top four international markets: Canada, United Kingdom, Latin America and Germany.